ifrh/Ostfalia-Proforma-Praktomat/README.md

-This is the source distribution of Ostfalia-Praktomat, a programming course manager which can also be used as a simple grading backend for different programming languages.
+This is the source distribution of Ostfalia-Praktomat, a simple programming test runner for various programming languages.

 The code is a fork (2019) from the KIT Praktomat (https://github.com/KITPraktomatTeam/Praktomat).
-It adds the ProFormA interface (https://github.com/ProFormA/proformaxml) which enables Praktomat to be used as a grading backend in learning management systems.
+It adds the ProFormA interface (https://github.com/ProFormA/proformaxml) which enables Praktomat to be used as a test runner backend in learning management systems.
+Most of the unused code is removed in order to ease maintenance.

 The ProFormA format for tasks is 2.0 and 2.0.1 with some limitations.
 The ProFormA format for HTTP request and response is 2.0 and 2.1.